-The types of courses offered and their organization provide for a graduated streaming of courses in Grades 9 to 12, which will keep options open for all students in the earlier grades, and prepare students in senior grades for their future destination.
-In Grades 9 and 10, three types of courses are offered: academic, applied, and open.
+The types of courses offered and their organization provide for a graduated streaming of courses in Grades 9 to 12, which will keep options open for all students in the earlier grades and prepare students in senior grades for their future destination.
+In Grade 9, students work at the De-streamed and open level and in Grade 10, there are three types of courses offered: academic, applied, and open.
 Courses in Grades 11 and 12 are designed to prepare students for a post-secondary destination - that is, for apprenticeship training, college, university, or the workplace.